-METALS INT332 This course will cover basic processes in welding, sheet metal, bench metal, DURATION: SEMESTER COURSE machining, foundry, and CNC.
-Students will do a variety of activities in the preceding areas with some leading to take-home projects and others offering opportunities credits: 1 to do maintenance and repair demonstrating their newly learned skills and knowledge.
+This course will cover basic processes in welding, sheet metal, bench metal, machining, foundry, and CNC.
+Students will do a variety of activities in the preceding areas with some leading to take-home projects and others offering opportunities to do maintenance and repair demonstrating their newly learned skills and knowledge.
 Students will learn processes for working with metals from raw materials to end, usable products.

-OPEN TO: all students PREREQUISITE: NONE COMMENT: One pair of safety glasses will be provided.
+COMMENT: One pair of safety glasses will be provided.
 A fee may be assessed for material consumed.

-MACHINE OPERATIONS I NICC CONCURRENT COLLEGE CLASS (MFG:241)
+MACHINE OPERATIONS I

+NICC CONCURRENT COLLEGE CLASS (MFG:241)